Zhao39/flutter-incubator-kevin/3_dart_ecosystem/3_6_codegen/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 - What is code generation?
 Which problems does it solve and how?
-  Code generation is the automatic creation of source code by tools or scripts based on existing input—like annotations, schemas, or interface definitions.
+  Code genration is a tool that writes code automatically.
+This looks at the existing code or rules and create needed code.
-  It solves the boilerplate problem: repetitive, error-prone code that developers would otherwise have to write manually (e.g., serialization, API clients, data models).
+  It writes repetitive code automatically, reduces mistakes and saves development time.
-  By generating code automatically, Dart developers ensure consistency, type safety, and faster development, especially in large projects (like with json_serializable, retrofit, or isar) while keeping manually written code clean and focused on business logic.
+  This removes repetition, avoids human errors, and keeps everything updated whenever the data or structure changes.
 - How code generations is represented in [Dart]?
   Code generation in Dart is represented by Builders registered in a build.yaml file, executed by build_runner, and often powered by source_gen to create .g.dart files automatically during builds.
 - How [`Builder`]s are registered and used in a [Dart] project?